johnjcamilleri/Maltese-GF-Resource-Grammar/doc/Verbs.md

 - Indirect Object, e.g. _FTAĦTLU_
 - Direct Object + Indirect Object, .e.g _FTAĦTHULU_
   In this case the D.O. is necessarily 3rd person (Masc/Fem/Plural).

+### Variations

+For liquid-medial verbs some variations seem to exist, when adding pronominal suffixes.
+The following are standard:

+- noħorġilkom
+- noħorġilha
+- noħorġilhom
+- jisirqilhom

+However this alternate spelling seems to be relatively accepted (likely for some verbs more than others):

+- noħroġilkom
+- noħroġilha
+- noħroġilhom
+- jisraqilhom

+However in the RG we are currently considering only the first case.
+See [this discussion](https://www.facebook.com/groups/246657308743181/permalink/351277908281120/).
+The code for having this as a variant is there, but commented out.

 ## Polarity